dhk2/peertube-plugin-matrixchat/README.md

-Plug-in to investigate the performance and usablity of using NOSTR back end for livechat
+Plug-in to investigate the performance and usablity of using Matrix back end for live chat

-client packages found lacking, no using matrix, making the name a misonmer